 """

-BFS over a reasoning tree.
+BFS over reasoning tree.

 depth: number of thought levels